h44rd/h44rd.github.io/_pages/about.md

 I am passionate about developing scalable software and research that aids the advancement of the Computer Graphics field.
 I am also interested in parallel algorithms and enjoy writing GPU accelarated programs.
 Additionally, my interests include machine learning and reinforcement learning, and their applications in Computer Graphics.
 I like working with Virtual Reality systems and performing surveys to gain insights to the Human Computer Interaction techniques.

-In my free time, I play soccer, watch historic documentaries and read dystopian fiction.
-I have won multiple intra-college soccer tournaments and have been a part of the IIIT Hyderabad Soccer team as a right attacking winger.
+In my free time, I enjoy playing soccer, watching historic documentaries and reading dystopian fiction.
+I had the opportunity to play in the IIIT Hyderabad Soccer team during my undergraduate studies.

 Please find my updated resume [here](/files/resume.pdf).